 Pizza Making Tips

 Personal pizza party.
-You can divide the pizza dough into smaller pieces to make 2-4 individual pizzas and have a pizza night with personal-sized pizzas.
+You can divide the pizza dough into smaller pieces to make 2 to 4 individual pizzas and have a pizza night with personal-sized pizzas.
 Let the everyone choose their own toppings.

 Allergic to dairy?
 If someone at your pizza party cannot eat dairy products, there's no need to skip the cheese.
 Instead, buy shredded non-dairy cheese to top your pizza.